 And so I stopped.
 I regrouped.
 I took another direction.
 With a small pile of home improvement money gathering dust in an untouched account, I decided that that too should be purged.
 I booked painters and handymen to remove dusty curtains and heavy wall décor and varying shades of browns, greens, and golds.
 I wanted modern, sleek, and minimalist.

 I moved the car out of the garage and moved furniture in until sold.
 I didn’t need a sofa-back table.
 Or a now-empty sideboard in my dining room.
 Or the accent chair.
 If I never use the occasional table, what does that make it?

 The heavy area rugs felt oppressive, so I rolled them up and hauled them out.
 And the workers rolled in and the paint rolled on.
 Gray walls, crisp white baseboards.
 Black doorknobs.
 I bought a new sofa.
 I sold my huge wood dining table with both leaves and eight chairs and bought a small glass table.
 I got rid of my dark sheets and brocade comforter and replaced it with crisp white linens, like a hotel.

-Now I sit in my house that no longer echoes of what was (though it does actually echo now).
-It is no longer weighted down by the shadows of the past.
+Now I sit in my house that no longer echoes what was (though it does actually echo now).
+It is no longer weighed down by the shadows of the past.
 Instead, it reflects a new me.
-An uncluttered, unhampered, unburdened—though just a little too empty, me.
+An uncluttered, unhampered, unburdened — though just a little too empty, me.